ix5/sx-docs/content/docs/flashing-kagura.md

   [sx.ix5.org](https://sx.ix5.org/files/builds/kagura/aosp/)
   <!-- The latest semi-stable build is 2018-11-16(there are no *stable* builds yet). -->
   <!-- It will be marked in [this xda thread](https://forum.xda-developers.com/xperia-xz/development/xz-aosp-pie-builds-t3864985/post78111505) as well. -->
-- Download Magisk 17.3 from
+- Optional: Download the latest stable Magisk from [xda: Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)
-  [xda: Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)
-- Download OpenGApps from [opengapps.org](https://opengapps.org/?arch=arm64&api=9.0&variant=pico).
+- Optional: Download OpenGApps from [opengapps.org](https://opengapps.org/?arch=arm64&api=9.0&variant=pico).
   You need to chose `Android 9.0`, `ARM64`.
 You can choose any size variant, I would recommend the `pico` one because it has the least bloat.